lunadog/swm2sng/README.md

 Authored by James Stone/RS-232.
 Thanks to Hermit for invaluable input on the development and testing.

-This software released with no restrictions.
+This software released under the "unlicense".